Family Questions and Answers

-A: The schedule will be posted on the registrar’s site.
+A: The Academic Calendar is posted on the Registrar’s website.
 For first-year students, there is a faculty committee with one person from each department that looks at the schedule overall to make sure students are not overtaxed with too many exams too close together.

 Holidays and Breaks

 Q: Are campus and residence halls closed for Thanksgiving holidays?